ga-curriculum/programmers-tools-prework/command-line/README.md

 On Mac and Linux, this application is called “Terminal.”
 There are several terminal applications for Windows, such as “PowerShell” and “Command Prompt,” but we will be using a tool called “Git Bash”.
 To access the terminal application:

 - On a Mac, press `⌘ command + space` to bring up the spotlight search.
 Type in “terminal” and press `return`.
 - Use your system search to launch the Windows Terminal application in Windows 10 or the Terminal application in Windows 11.
 Despite the difference in names, a search for Terminal should work on either OS.
-Wee will be using Bit Bash eventually, try to go to the start menu, type “Git Bash” into the search, then open the application.
-If that doesn’t work, visit the [Git website](https://git-scm.com/downloads) and click “Windows.”
+We will be using Bit Bash eventually, try to go to the start menu, type “Git Bash” into the search, then open the application.
+If that doesn’t work, visit the [Git website](https://git-scm.com/downloads/win) and click “Windows.”

 ### Home Directory